caracatrepa/caracatrepa.github.io/docs/week2/brain-rewires.md

 decreases rumination, and trains the brain to adopt different thinking circuits."
 As with Schwartz's
-OCD patients, thinking had changed a pattern of activity--in this case, a pattern associated with depression--in the brain.
+OCD patients, thinking had changed a pattern of activity-in this case, a pattern associated with depression-in the brain.

-HAPPINESS AND MEDITATION
+Happiness and meditation
 ------------------------

 Could thinking about thoughts in a new way